cjen07/social_network/README.md

 To be done

-  * make it dry in controllers and js, move js in vendor to ES6, and test it by wallaby
+  * make it dry in controllers and js, and test it by wallaby
   * friends homepage notification integration with news page
   * friend relationship change notification: new follower and following deleted
   * rewrite back button in friends page to be more concise